 Online/Hybrid Course Info And Resources

-Courses that are not fully taught in-seat in a classroom may make use of various technologies to conduct instruction, including Sakai, Zoom, and other online resources.
+Courses that are not fully taught in-seat in a classroom may make use of various technologies to conduct instruction, including Brightspace, Zoom, and other online resources.

 A hybrid course meets in person and has online work that replaces some in-person class time.
 The amount of time spent in person and online varies between courses.
 The in-person time is noted in the schedule (or syllabus).
 Online work may be synchronous (everyone at the same time) or asynchronous (on your own).
 Additional information in the schedule you may see: